bneuen/lumberjack-log/README.md

   -d          add local datetime stamp at the start of each line -f FILENAME filename to use (default is log.log)
   -h          print this usage and exit
-  -l LINES    maximum number of lines per file (default is 10000) -n FILES    maximum number of files to maintain (default is 10) -t          add epoch timestamp at the start of each line
+  -i FILENAME read input from provided filename instead of stdin -l LINES    maximum number of lines per file (default is 10000) -n FILES    maximum number of files to maintain (default is 10) -t          add epoch timestamp at the start of each line